scott-eric-kaufman/the-whole-sek/content/the-valve/2006-07-15-untitled-thomas-pynchon.md

 By  on 07/15/06 at 01:21 PM | [Permanent link to this comment](http://www.thevalve.org/go/valve/article/untitled_thomas_pynchon/#10552)
 []()

 He’s not that old, is he?
 He’s only 69 or 70, I think.
 Plus, he’s “known” to sit on nearly completed material for decades.
-That’s if you put faith in the rumor that _Mason &amp; Dixon_ was completed, if minus a final polish, before he “hastily” (by his standards) cobbled _Vineland_ together.
+That’s if you put faith in the rumor that _Mason & Dixon_ was completed, if minus a final polish, before he “hastily” (by his standards) cobbled _Vineland_ together.
 That said, I wish he’d pull a Vollmann and crank out three 995 page novels every year for the next ten, instead of one every ten years.

 You know what we should do?
-A _M &amp; D_ or _Vineland_ reading group.
-I haven’t read _Vineland_ since, well, ‘97, in preparation for _M &amp; D_.
+A _M & D_ or _Vineland_ reading group.
+I haven’t read _Vineland_ since, well, ‘97, in preparation for _M & D_.
 (Because really, what I need now is _more_ on my plate.
 But “more fun,” I think I could handle that.)

 By [Scott Eric Kaufman](http://acephalous.typepad.com) on 07/15/06 at 02:17 PM | [Permanent link to this comment](http://www.thevalve.org/go/valve/article/untitled_thomas_pynchon/#10553)
 []()